Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Singular lines, singular rays and atomic sectors

-\begin{definition} A \emph{plain line} is a line $L$ in the $1$--skeleton of $\Xa_\Gamma$ such that the collection $V_L$ of labels of edges in $L$ satisfies at least one of the following: \begin{enumerate} \item $V_L$ is a singleton; \item $V_L^{\perp}$ does not contain a pair of adjacent vertices of $\Gamma$ and $V^{\perp}_L\neq\emptyset$. \end{enumerate} A \emph{plain ray} is defined in a similar fashion.
-A plain line or ray is \emph{single-labeled} if condition (1) holds.
+\begin{definition} A \emph{plain line} is a line $L$ in the $1$--skeleton of $\Xa_\Gamma$ such that the collection $V_L$ of labels of edges satisfies either $V_L$ is a singleton or $V^{\perp}_L\neq\emptyset$.
+A \emph{plain ray} is defined in a similar fashion.
+A plain line or ray is \emph{single-labeled} if $V_L$ is a singleton.
 A plain ray is \emph{chromatic} if $V_r$ is not a singleton for any sub-ray $r$ of this plain ray.

-Let $U=\cup_{i=-\infty}^{\infty}C_i$ be a union of $2$--cells such that \begin{enumerate} \item $\partial C_i$ is a $2n$-gon for each $i$ ($n\ge 2$); \item $C_i\cap C_{i-1}$ and $C_i\cap C_{i+1}$ are two disjoint connected paths in $\partial C_i$ and each of them has $n-1$ edges; \item $C_i\cap C_j=\emptyset$ for $|i-j|\ge 2$. \end{enumerate} A \emph{thickened plain line} is a cellular embedding $k\colon U\to\Xa_\Gamma$ such that $k$ restricted to the two boundary lines of $U$ are plain lines. \end{definition} Again it follows from \cite[Theorem 1.2]{charney2014convexity} that each plain line is quasi-isometrically embedded for some uniform quasi-isometric constants independent of the plain line.
+Let $U=\cup_{i=-\infty}^{\infty}C_i$ be a union of $2$--cells such that \begin{enumerate} \item $\partial C_i$ is a $2n$--gon for each $i$ ($n\ge 2$); \item $C_i\cap C_{i-1}$ and $C_i\cap C_{i+1}$ are two disjoint connected paths in $\partial C_i$ and each of them has $n-1$ edges; \item $C_i\cap C_j=\emptyset$ for $|i-j|\ge 2$. \end{enumerate} A \emph{thickened plain line} is a cellular embedding $k\colon U\to\Xa_\Gamma$ such that $k$ restricted to the two boundary lines of $U$ are plain lines. \end{definition} Again it follows from \cite[Theorem 1.2]{charney2014convexity} that each plain line is quasi-isometrically embedded for some uniform quasi-isometric constants independent of the plain line.

 \begin{definition} A \emph{singular ray} is either a diamond ray, or a Coxeter ray, or a plain ray.
 We define \emph{singular line} analogously. \end{definition}